 Weekly Nature Journaling

-- We log off and journal in our own nearby nature or indoors.
+Then, we log off (around 10:30) and journal in our own nearby nature or indoors.

 Sundays at 09:30 AM Pacific (US and Canada)

 Please check calendar for dates, topics and links